Fannie Angelos Scholars learn how to succeed in law school.

 You get exposure to LSAT preparation, the law student experience and the work of practicing attorneys.
-Program fees and expenses are covered by the Fannie Angelos Program.
+All program fees and expenses are covered by the Fannie Angelos Program.

 - You complete a writing assignment that culminates in an article worthy of publication in the

 - You meet your UB School of Law faculty adviser who works with you through LSAT preparation and the law school admission process.

 - You meet your law student mentor who supports you through LSAT preparation and the law school admission process.

 - You participate in relationship and team building experiences with fellow Scholars as well as field trips to help you better understand law career options.

 Time requirements for the bootcamp and the LSAT review course are extremely rigorous.
-If you cannot commit to the hours described in Section 3 of the application requirements, you should not apply for this program.
+If you cannot commit to the hours described in the application requirements, you should not apply for this program.

 - The requirement for the full tuition scholarship is a 3.5 cumulative GPA and a Law School Admission Test (LSAT) score of at least 152.
 You must either currently have a 3.5 cumulative GPA or explain why you expect to have a 3.5 cumulative GPA when you graduate.
 Academic work from all colleges and universities attended are used to calculate your cumulative GPA.